List of Known Space characters: Ander Smittarasheed

-Ander Smittarasheed, a native of Earth, was hired by Shaeffer to ghostwrite his neutron star story, and again four years later to write his galactic core story.
+Ander Smittarasheed, a native of Earth, is hired by Beowulf Shaeffer to ghostwrite his neutron star story, and again four years later to write his galactic core story.
 Athletic and well-built, easily able to have any woman for the asking, Ander tends to dress in wild flatlander style even when offworld.
 He has a square face, thin blond hair and a solid-looking jaw that Shaeffer compared to a prey turtle's.

 Ander presents himself as cool yet affable, but manages to come off (at least to Shaeffer) as being smug.
-When Shaeffer advertised for a ghostwriter after his neutron star episode, Ander answered and managed to push himself into the situation before Shaeffer's guard was completely up.
-He was a very competent writer, which surprised Shaeffer, and the neutron star recording sold well, as did the core piece they did together four years later.
-That was the last Shaeffer saw of Ander until he appeared on Fafnir ten years later, looking for him.
+When Shaeffer advertises for a ghostwriter after his neutron star episode, Ander answers and manages to push himself into the situation before Shaeffer's guard is completely up.
+He is a very competent writer, which surprises Shaeffer, and the neutron star recording sells well, as does the core piece they do together four years later.
+That is the last Shaeffer sees of Ander until he appears on Fafnir ten years later, looking for him.

 Ander is in the employ of Sigmund Ausfaller, an ARM and agent for the Bureau of Alien Affairs.
 Ander was tasked with finding Shaeffer and questioning him about the threat level of certain alien races, notably the puppeteers.
 This may have been done to delay Shaeffer until Ausfaller could arrive and take him into custody, but Ander did not have time to contact Ausfaller until after his initial interview with the crashlander.
 However, when Shaeffer offers to sell Ander the location of Carlos Wu's nanotech autodoc, Ander understands the impact of such technology (evidenced by Shaeffer's altered appearance) and is interested in spite of himself.

 The lure of Carlos Wu's special autodoc proves too tempting for Ander.
 When Ausfaller appears to take Shaeffer into custody, along with local money (probably for bribing local officials; he never intended to give it to Shaeffer), Ander kills him with the ARM punchgun that Sharrol left in Shaeffer's hotel room and Ander took, and offers to split the money with Shaeffer for the location of Carlos's autodoc.
 Shaeffer agrees but leaves Fafnir without the money, knowing that the Fafnir police can link the punchgun to another crime, a survival jacket with a ragged hole through it, made by the same weapon.
 In Ander's possession, the weapon would be link him to that death as well as Ausfaller's.
-And Ander did not reckon, Shaeffer knew, on just how many Fafnir police were Kzinti who had elected to stay on that world when it was acquired by Earth in the Fourth Man-Kzin War.
-Ander's final fate is revealed in “Juggler of Worlds”, where he is killed in a firefight with Kzinti Fafnir police.
+And Shaeffer knew that Ander did not reckon on just how many Fafnir police were Kzinti who had elected to stay on that world when it was acquired by Earth in the Fourth Man-Kzin War.
+Ander's final fate is revealed in Juggler of Worlds, where he is killed in a firefight with Kzinti Fafnir police.

-Ander Smittarasheed appears in the framing story Ghost.
+Ander Smittarasheed appears in the framing story "Ghost".